cjc-lulus/crossrep/README.md

 python main.py -l dbfile
 ```

-#### Step 3
+##### Step 3

 Run all generated scripts in step 1 above.

+### Migrating metadata only

-### Migrating an account's account level metadata only, no data replication
+Migrating an account's account level metadata only, no data replication

 ```
 python main.py -m CUSTOMER -c all python main.py -m CUSTOMER -b -o WAREHOUSE RESOURCE_MONITOR NETWORK_POLICY -r nopwd -p -d dbfile -stage dbfile -pipe dbfile -f
 ```

-Then run all generated scripts in above command .
+Then run all generated scripts in above command.

+### Migrating an account

-### Migrating an account from one region to another region or from one cloud to another cloud using manual replication instead of snowflake replication engine
+Migrating an account from one region to another region or from one cloud to another cloud using manual replication
+instead of snowflake replication engine

 #### Step 1